Skip to main content

 What happens if my study permit is refused?+

-Will the CAD-India diplomatic tensions affect my study permit?+
+Will Canada-India diplomatic tensions affect my study permit?+

-As of March 2026, study permit processing for Indian students continues through normal IRCC channels.
-Political developments between India and Canada can affect visa office staffing or processing volumes.
-Monitor official IRCC announcements for any program-specific changes.
+As of mid-2026, study permit applications from India are generally processed through normal IRCC channels.
+Political developments can affect visa-office staffing or processing volumes over time.
+Monitor official IRCC announcements on canada.ca for any program-specific changes rather than relying on news commentary.

 Check your study permit eligibility